When this one maple goes, so goes the neighborhood.

 Notice the buttery orange color and the pseudo gills -flattened and forked running the length of the underside.

-But this one, hard to say.
-Kind of waxy, sticky looking.
-The 'experts' couldn't say for sure.
+This one, hard to say.
+Kind of waxy, sticky.
+The 'experts' couldn't say.
 An old Chantarelle, I wonder?

 And that's the problem with eating wild mushrooms -how good are your experts?
-You want them to be sure-sure, really sure.
+You want them to be surely sure, really sure.

 This was a good looking mushroom.
 Depressed top, whitish with pinkish splotches.